jordanmoore753/Points/README.md

 ```
 ### GET `/users/1/balances`

 This endpoint returns the user's current positive balances from its payers.
-Of course, for a normal application, the `1` would be supplemented with an `:id` in the documentation, but in this case we only have the one user.
+Of course, for a normal application, the `1` would be supplemented with an `:id` in the documentation, but in this case we only have the one user so we can just say `1`.

-For Case 3, the returned JSON will look like:
+For Case 3, the response (JSON) will look like:

 ```json
 {